 Again, I’m not sure why it’s necessary to humiliate someone.
 You know what’s sadder?
 The person who does the humiliation is, more often than not, a Filipino too.

 It’s seldom that the visa application is pleasant and easy.
-(Shoutout to the Korean Embassy for always being so nice every time I was there and to the German Embassy for being friendly and considerate during our Schengen application.)
+(Shoutout to the Korean Embassy for always being so nice every time back when the agencies were not yet in the picture.)

 Thankfully, even when I witnessed things like this, I was never denied a visa, partly because before I started going to countries that require it, I had traveled to visa-free countries to beef up my travel history.
 Partly because I have the financial documents; I registered myself as a sole proprietor so I would have the business registration documents and income tax returns.